We want your visitor experience to be as easy and as fun as possible.

 Where is the Museum located?
 Where is the entrance?

 A: The Museum is located in the historic landmark Bathouses on the Boardwalk at Playland Amusement Park.
 We are not part of the Playland facility, but you should park in the Playland lot.
-Our entrance is located on the Boardwalk side of the Museum.
+Our entrance is located on the Boardwalk side of the Bathhouses - identifiable by the two white towers overlooking the beach.
 Just head towards the beach from the parking lot and follow the signs

 Q: Is the Museum for little kids only, or can big kids enjoy it too?